justingoldstein/foondamate_interview/README.md

-Download the 2 files index.php and graph.php to a local folder and run using a LAMP stack.
+<p>Download the 2 files index.php and graph.php to a local folder and run using a LAMP stack.</p>
-Input the date fields required and click submit to view the visual graph of the requested data.
+<p>Input the date fields required and click submit to view the visual graph of the requested data.</p>